Above Ground Above Ground — Do Concrete Pools Need Liners? Complete Guide to Finishes

 White plaster is the most common and economical finish for concrete pools.
 Made from white Portland cement and marble dust, plaster provides a smooth, bright white surface that makes pool water appear blue.
 A properly applied plaster finish typically lasts 7-12 years before requiring resurfacing.

 Plaster finishes work best with balanced water chemistry.
-Maintain calcium hardness between 250-350 ppm, pH between 7.4-7.6, and total alkalinity between 80-120 ppm to prevent premature plaster deterioration.
+Maintain calcium hardness to 250-350 ppm for plaster (175-225 ppm for vinyl/fiberglass), pH between 7.2-7.6, and total alkalinity between 80-120 ppm to prevent premature plaster deterioration.

 Aggregate Finishes